 The federal agents pushed protesters and the press onto Southwest Moody Avenue, just north of the facility, where they then used tear gas.
 In a video posted by Bascom on Twitter, federal agents can be seen firing pepper balls through clouds of tear gas that filled the street.
 One hit him in the lower chest, near his lowest rib, and left a paintball-sized welt, he said.

 “They gassed it and just started firing pepperballs into the smoky gas.
-Like we couldn’t see them, and they definitely couldn’t see us,” he said.
+Like we couldn’t see them, and they definitely couldn’t see us,” he told the Tracker.
 “And it was mostly press that was closest to them, because that’s who gets close to them.”

 To Bascom, the actions of the federal agents towards himself and other members of the press “wasn’t explicitly targeting, it was more disregarding,” he said.

 The Department of Homeland Security didn’t respond to a request for comment on the incidents.
 ICE, which operates under the DHS, referred the Tracker to the DHS for comment.